OntimizeWeb/docs/_docs/15c-permissions-example.md

 }
 ```

-With this permissions if we log into the application with the candidate user we gonna see the application like this:
+With this permissions if we log into the application with the candidate user we will see the application like this:

 ![candidate home]({{ base_path }}/images/permissions/candidate_home.png){: .align-center}